Just Imagine the Possibilities: Neil Gaiman & Sarah Parcak on Archaeology From Space

 Recent Comments

+- Mr. Magic on “Yibambe!” — Avengers: Infinity War 6 hours ago

-- Pilgrim on Sleeps With Monsters: Optimism and (Game)Change 6 mins ago
+- Mr. Magic on “Yibambe!” — Avengers: Infinity War 6 hours ago

-- hoopmanjh on The Mandalorian Has His Work Cut Out For Him in Chapter 2: “The Child” 8 mins ago

-- hoopmanjh on 5 Stories Where Nature Does Its Best to Kill You 12 mins ago
+- excessivelyperky on 5 Stories Where Nature Does Its Best to Kill You 6 hours ago

-- Bence Pintér on 6 Speculative Fiction Books About Migration 13 mins ago

-- Austin on Reading The Wheel of Time: Other Worlds and Couple Fights in Robert Jordan’s The Shadow Rising (Part 11) 17 mins ago